 ACCESS SYSTEM PERFORMANCE REQUIREMENTS:

+Priority Populations: There are presently four sub-populations of individuals experiencing a substance use disorder that are priority for admission.
+Special requirements exist for these priority populations and it is incumbent upon the CMHSP access system and the receiving provider to work together to meet the service priority expectations detailed in the attached Access Management System Policy (page 8).

+Pregnant Injecting Drug Users

+Pregnant, Other Substance Use Disorder

+Injecting Drug User

+Parent(s) at Risk of Losing Children

+All Encounters Include:

+Identification of individual as a member of priority population

+ASAM level of care matches the circumstances of the individual at the time of the interaction

+Strengths-based, warm, welcoming, promoting engagement

+Gather demographic information and document in appropriate system

+Document in appropriate system

+Identify provider preferences & facilitate consumer choice

 Provide to all eligible individuals a welcoming access experience, demonstrating recognition of the strength of the individual asking for help, empathy, and providing an opportunity for the person presenting to describe the situation, problems, functioning difficulties and other aspects of their need for service while exhibiting excellent customer service skills and non-judgmental assistance.